academic-resources/odin/async-await.md

 });

 ```
 ** But there is another way: the mighty `try/catch` block!
-If you want to handle the error directly inside the `async` function, you can use `try/catch` just like you would inside synchronous code.**
+If you want to handle the error directly inside the `async` function, you can use `try/catch` just like you would inside synchronous code :**

 ```js

 async function getPersonsInfo(name) {